What Makes a Good Manager?

 - 86% wanted to leave the company as a result of poor management.

-In a second piece of extensive research, academics Sirota, Mischkind and Meltzer investigated what motivates us all at work.
+In a second piece of extensive research, academics Sirota, Mischkind and Meltzer investigated what motivates us all at work, research that sheds more light to help answer our question “what makes a good manager”.
 They discovered that employees seek three things from their work:

 1. Achievement - to be proud of one’s job, accomplishments, and employer.